 You’ve probably heard the expression; content is everything, and everything is content, well if you haven’t, you have now.
 And it is everything it says, and more, and if as much emphasis was placed on social media content as there is placed on other forms of digital advertising, who knows what the outcome may be.
 For purposes of this article we can say that; content which is relevant and engaging, will connect you to your audience.

 social media marketing in the south african landscape

 Surprisingly there is not a great deal of data or information on social media marketing spend in South Africa, we would like to think its because this very valuable information is safely locked away from competitors, but somehow, we don’t think so.

 Perhaps herein lies the conundrum; are we looking at social media as a marketing platform, to build brand awareness, or are we looking at social media as a sales platform.
-Unlike television, website, or bill board advertising, the social media platform is an engaging platform, not necessarily a ‘telling’ platform.
-In short this means you need someone on the ‘telling end’ of the platform to be available, and willing to engage with your audience.
+Unlike television, website, or bill board advertising, the social media environment is an engaging platform, not necessarily a ‘telling’ platform.
+In short this means you need someone on the ‘telling end’ of the platform to be available and willing to engage with your audience.
 In South Africa, we may not quite have grasped the importance of engaging yet, more about this later.

 lets take a look at an interesting report on the social media landscape produced by World Wide Worx and Fuseware.
 Granted it was released in 2014, but we can extrapolate some trends; here are the nuts and bolts of it;